shukriadams/tetrifact/README.md

 ## Using

-See /docs/USE.md for documention on how to use Tetrifact.
+See /docs/use.md for documention on how to use Tetrifact.

 ## Development

-See /docs/DEVELOPMENT.md for details if you're interested in contributing to Tetrifact's development.
+See /docs/development.md for details if you're interested in contributing to Tetrifact's development.

 ## Security

-Tetrifact currently has no security model - it is 100% open.
+NOTE : Tetrifact currently has no security model - it is 100% open.
 Use it on an internal network where everyone is trusted.
 Security will be added later.

 ## License